nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-_At least one_ of the optional fields must be provided. `lookup` alone is not allowed.
+_At least one_ of the optional fields must be provided. `lookup` alone is not allowed. <br>
+This command will not check for field validation. e.g. `lookup c/class 11` is allowed even though `class 11` is not a valid class number.
 </box>

 * The command is **case-insensitive**. e.g. `hans` will match `Hans`